Partnership Working

 Community Partnerships

-We play an integral part in our local community where we regularly host a wide range of large scale events such as the Harrow Dance Showcase, Harrow Music Festivals and Christmas Parties for the older generation.
+We play an integral part in our local community where we regularly host a wide range of large scale events.
+We hosted the Community Winter Concert in December 2024 and have plans in place for another in Dec 2025, involving HEHS and at least 5 community groups and primaries.
+We will also be hosting the Primary School Debate Mate Competition for Harrow in January 2025.
 We actively seek to support local, national and global charities – raising money and highlighting key issues through assemblies and Personal, Social, Health and Economic Education (PSHE) and Relationship, Sex and Health Education (RSHE).
 In addition, we seek to build active working partnerships.
 Recent examples include:

 Local Care Home Connections